A little about me…

 I went on to study Photography at the University of the West of Scotland in Glasgow, where I spent four years refining my skills.
 Many of my courses focused on shooting 35mm film, both in colour and black and white, along with the full developing process.
 After graduating with a BA Hons in Photography, I moved straight into a commercial photography role in London, where I lived for 5 years, turning my passion into a career.

-Moving to Italy reinforced my love for photography in ways I never could have imagined.
-Walking through the streets of Verona, I find endless inspiration in the golden light, the centuries-old architecture, and the everyday beauty that surrounds me.
-Every corner of this city tells a story, and capturing those fleeting moments—whether it’s a quiet embrace on a sun-drenched piazza or the laughter of a family exploring hidden alleyways—feels like pure magic.
-But what I love most is meeting new people, hearing their stories, and preserving their memories through with photos.
-Photography has always been about connection for me, and in Verona, that passion has only grown stronger.
+Every corner of this city tells a story and capturing those moments, whether it’s a intimate embrace of couple on a sun-drenched piazza or the laughter of a family exploring many of the hidden cobbled streets, feels like pure magic.
+But what I love most is meeting new people, hearing their stories, and preserving their memories with personal photos.
+Photography has always been about connection for me, and in Italy, my passion has only grown stronger.